 connection in ./config/database.js

 .
-We need the url-parse
+The url-parse

 npm install url-parse mysql --save